stinethebean/DevCampTraining/02.Setting up the Environments/hands-on-lab.md

 In this task, you will add the app from the catalog to a SharePoint site.

 1. Navigate to a site in your O365 tenancy.
 2. Click **Site Contents**. (**NOTE:** If you are using the Developer site, it may have an older version of the app still installed from testing.
-You must remove the app from the site AND remove the entry from the “Apps in Testing” list or the new app will not install.)
+You must remove the app from the site AND remove the entry from the ï¿½Apps in Testingï¿½ list or the new app will not install.)
 3. Click **Add an App**.
 4. Click **From Your Organization**.<br/>
        ![](img/32.png?raw=true "Figure 24")